africanproofs/provider-register/README.md

 African Proofs proposes an on-chain mechanism to enable Flare and Songbird providers to self-manage data about their offerings.
-The mechanism involves a smart contract deployed on-chain, allowing providers to publish a pointer to a self hosted and standardised file containing information on the provider.
-This is intended for use by price providers, attestation providers etc.
+The mechanism involves a smart-contract deployed on-chain, allowing providers to publish a pointer to a self-hosted and standardized file containing information on the provider.

-*For the purposes of this document, a provider is any entity that performs some sort of service for the Flare ecosystem.
-This typically includes price providers, attestation providers, validators ets.*
+*For this document, a provider is any entity that performs some service for the Flare ecosystem.
+Included under the 'provider' definition are price providers, attestation providers, validators, etc.*

 ## Provider Register Contract
-The contract is intended to facilitate a decentralised method to, in a permissionless manner; 1.)
-Notify the ecosystem participants of the existence of chain infrastructure offerings, 2.)
-Allow for an exchange of meta information amongst and about chain providers, developers, and validators etc.
+In a permissionless manner, the contract facilitates a decentralized method; 1.)
+Notify the ecosystem participants about chain infrastructure offerings, 2.)
+Allow for an exchange of meta-information amongst and about chain providers, developers, validators, etc.

 ### How it works.

 **From the provider side:**
-The contract exposes two state altering functions i.e. *register* and *unregister*.
+The contract exposes two state-altering functions, i.e., *register* and *unregister*.
-A call to the *register* function requires two parameters, namely 1) The name of the provider; 2) An http/https url pointer to information about the sender.
-The new record is given a status of 1, denoting that the record is active.
+A call to the *register* function requires two parameters, namely 1) The name of the provider; 2) An HTTP/HTTPS URL pointer to information about the sender.
+The new record defaults to a status of 1, denoting that the provider is active.

-A call to the *unregister* function takes no parameters and sets the status to 0.
-This indicates to the consumer that the record is inactive.
-The data is not removed.
-A subsequent call to *register*, will set the status to 1, once more.
+A call to the *unregister* function takes no parameters and sets the status to 0, which indicates to the consumer that the provider is inactive.
+No removal of data takes place.
+A subsequent call to *register* will set the status to 1.

-In order to update the record, the sender is required to send another *register* transaction/call with the new information.
+An update to the provider record is triggered when the sender submits another *register* transaction/call with the new information.

-The *register* and *unregister* functions MUST be signed by the provider.
+The provider must *register* and *unregister* functions.

 **From the data consumer side:**
 Once registered, other stakeholders such as dapp developers can use the information as a reference and a starting point in sourcing data about the deployed chain infrastructure.
-This can be done using the contract's two data acquisition functions, namely *getAllProviders* and *getProvider*.
+Interaction with the contract happens through two data acquisition functions, namely *getAllProviders* and *getProvider*.

 A call to *getAllProviders* takes no parameters and returns a list of ALL registered addresses, irrespective of the status.